Skip to content

 Partial measures

 Largest holder (~€200B at Euroclear).
-Windfall profits in use; ERA loan operational; indefinite immobilization enacted.
+Windfall profits in use; ERA loan operational; indefinite immobilisation enacted.
 Principal untouched; Reparations Loan under development.

 United Kingdom